craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Record the full domain name (`adatumXXXXXX.onelearndns.com`), name server name (`NSadatumXXXXXX`), and public IP address in the text boxes in the LODS interface.

+When these labs use “adatumXXXXXX.onelearndns.com”, replace it with your actual domain name.

+When these labs use “LODSXXXXXXX”, replace it with your actual tenant prefix.

 ### External email address

 You require an external email address (for example an outlook.com or gmail.com account).
 The lab instructions refer to this as *alias@outlook.com*.